shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 You may use your Attack action to draw the top card of the deck without looking at it and use it as a melee weapon.
 You are proficient with this card weapon and your to-hit bonus is your spellcasting ability modifier.

 On a hit, the card targets the creature as if they had drawn the card themselves.
 On a miss, the card dissipates without casting the spell, and you find out what spell it was.

+### The Surprise

+At level 3, you can react to luck not going your way.
+You gain the following Bond Affinity options:

+-   Blue Card: 1 Spell Point.
+This spell deals 2d10 damage instead of its usual effect.
+-   Red Card: 1 Spell Point.
+This spell deals 2d6 damage to the target and all creatures within 5ft of it instead of the spell’s usual effect.
+-   Gold Card: 1 Spell Point.
+This spell stuns the target for 1 round, if the target fails any saving throws for this spell.

 ### The Fling